 These hot dog mummies are the perfect Halloween treat.
 They’re fast, easy, a teeny bit spooky, and are perfect to make with kids as a Halloween activity.

 This recipe is great for involving kids in your cooking in a fun way.
-They can wrap their own mummies, and then once they’re baked the kids can add the eyes to their mummy.
+They can wrap their own mummy dogs, and then once they’re baked the kids can add the eyes to their mummy.
 Super cute and fun!
 A wonderful Halloween activity that’s fun for everyone, especially the little ones.

 What Type of Dough to Use